Compare any two graphics cards:

 Pixel Rate

-The GeForce RTX 3060 Ti will be a small bit (more or less 10%) faster with regards to anti-aliasing than the GeForce GTX 1080, and will be able to handle higher resolutions without slowing down too much. (explain)
+The GeForce RTX 3060 Ti is a little bit (more or less 10%) faster with regards to AA than the GeForce GTX 1080, and able to handle higher screen resolutions without losing too much performance. (explain)

 GeForce RTX 3060 Ti 112800 Mpixels/sec